 - The second part of the session is often a whole new start.
 I might bring in an exercise or find a way to do something different.
 It may be now that we bring in a talking stick and allow each man the freedom of unlimited time to share.
 The only stipulation on time during talking stick is that you keep in mind that others might also like to speak – so speak from your heart and to the best of your ability – be spontaneous.
 Say what you feel needs to be said, or give yourself the space to speak and see what wisdom sits within you.
 See what comes when explore ideas around your own questions.
 I find it a very healthy exercise to not plan what I will speak about, but to allow myself to just speak.
 To wait until i actually have the talking stick in my hands and then to sit quietly and feel a sense of peace.
 When it is my turn to speak, I speak about anything at all that I feel to share in that particular moment.
 Waiting until I feel to speak can be a powerful exercise.
 The other men in the group are listening and feels very supportive.
 When you get to speak your truth, it helps you feel very present to yourself and enjoy the support of the group.

-‘A Men’s Group’ has been running in Daylesford, Victoria, Australia since October 2017.
+‘A Men’s Group’ commenced running in Daylesford, Victoria, Australia in October 2017.